coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

             As noted above, the :n:`(abstract after @natural)` directive has no effect when :n:`@qualid__parse` lands in an :g:`option` type.

+         .. exn:: 'via' and 'abstract' cannot be used together.

+            With the :n:`abstract after` option, the parser function :n:`@qualid__parse` does not reduce large numbers to a normal form, which prevents doing the translation given in the :n:`mapping` list.

    .. exn:: Cannot interpret this number as a value of type @type

      The number notation registered for :token:`type` does not support